zdarsch/russian-stress-marker/README.md

 A lightweight russian stress marking tool running in the browser.

-the folder "rustress_extension" contains a simple unsigned Firefox extension (manifest version 2).
+The folder "rustress_extension" contains a simple unsigned Firefox extension (manifest version 2).
 The extension was tested with Firefox ESR 52.9.0  on Windows XP and with  Waterfox on Windows 10.

 The folder "chrome_extension" (manifest version 3) is an adaptation to chrome based browsers.